– Buy with Amazon!

-Here is one of the older records that I wanted to do for a while.
 RockmusisRaider seems to be on the Power Metal train these days.
-This time with island-infused #metal tea.
 It always amazes me that Cyprus seems to have this ability to churn out metal bands that keep on getting on my radar.
-Arrayan Path is one of them and with their 2013 and 4th full-length record IV: Stigmata they have created another #metal laden delight that should for sure retain your attention.
+Arrayan Path is one of them and with their 2013 and 4th full-length record IV: Stigmata they have created another metal laden delight that should for sure retain your attention.

 I just did a review on Unleash The Archers, which pissed me off to no end.
 Reason being that these guys endlessly rehash the same already badly executed concept.
 Not realizing it does not work, like beating a dead horse all over again.
 In contrast, Arrayan Path boast a pretty simple, but crystal clear and precise approach to Power Metal.
 And it is skillfully and thoughtfully done.
-Methinks that they are detaching themselves somewhat from underneath the vile mainstream, getting into their own territory.
-And they don’t do this lightly: From song writing to lyrics, they almost put scholarly attention behind details and it shows.
+Methinks that they are detaching themselves somewhat from underneath the vile mainstream and reach their own territory.
+Yet they don’t do this lightly: From song writing to lyrics, they almost put scholarly attention behind details and it shows.

 What I don’t like, however, is the drum work.
-Pretty complex drum patterns, generally down-to-earth and well executed, but displaying endless drumblasts renders all this rather bland and is not necessarily a sign of superb creativity.
+The pretty complex drum patterns are generally down-to-earth and well executed.
+But the endless drum blasts render add to a feeling of overall blandness.
+This is not necessarily a sign of superb creativity.
 And overdoing the galloping scheme ain’t going to help any neither.
 Makes you feel like being caught between a rock and a hard place.

-And in comparison to other bands in this #metal genre, their themes are selected with serious attention.
+And like Epica in Symphonic Metal, Arrayan Path choose their themes with serious attention.
 For instance, IV: Stigmata covers the old testament in all its gory glory.
 And this is a welcome change.
-Many bands in the Power Metal scene are on the fantasy trail or elsewhere in the epic universe, which is fine too.
-But sometimes it is good to see that this genre is not only populated by the hammer swinging warcrowd.
+Many bands in the Power Metal scene are on the fantasy trail or elsewhere in the epic universe.
+And this is fine too.
+But sometimes it is good to see that this genre is not only populated by the hammer swinging war crowd.

-IV: Stigmata gets going with Clepsydra (water-clock), kind of faster-tempo Power Metal.
+IV: Stigmata gets going with Clepsydra (water-clock), on a kind of faster-tempo Power Metal track.
 But with some stellar drum blasts at the very beginning to get your attention real quick.
-The we got a little errand into Iron Maiden territory until falling back to known island terrain in The Bible Bleeds.
+Then we got a little errand into Iron Maiden territory until falling back to known island terrain in The Bible Bleeds.
 And don’t I just love the solo in this track and the crunch they created between riff and solo.

 IV: Stigmata gets the band up onto another stepping stone on this dark and ruin strewn path of theirs.
 And it is indeed a fitting predecessor for things yet to come later.
 Impressively mixing good and precise song writing with Mediterranean flavors yields an alluring Power Metal cocktail.
 A refreshing breeze in a genre that often drowns in fondue or sloppily slithers down some screechy funnel into a tepid pool of nothingness.
 Not so with Arrayan Path, though.
 Good album, I can only recommend it.